sprout-laravel/docs/storage-service-override.md

-If you require something more complex, like each tenant having their own disk configuration for external services like AWS S3, etc., then it may be worth considering [Sprout Bud](first-party-packages#bud) a first party package for just such an occasion.
+If you require something more complex, like each tenant having their own disk configuration for external services like AWS S3, etc., then it may be worth considering [Sprout Bud](first-party-packages#bud), a first party package for just such an occasion.